 Botox can reduce eye spasms or strabismus (a.k.a ‘crossed eyes’)

 Amazingly, Botox can also be used to prevent eye spasms, also known as blepharospasms.
 The toxin is injected into muscles in the eyelid, inhibiting their ability to contract as intensely.
-The severity of the eye spasms are therefore greatly reduced and the sufferer is able to go through their daily life with reduced levels of self-consciousness.
+The severity of the eye spasms are therefore greatly reduced and the sufferer can go through their daily life with reduced levels of self-consciousness.
 It is in a similar way that Botox can be used to treat strabismus, sometimes referred to as ‘crossed eyes’.
-In fact, these two uses for Botox were some of the first to be officially approved!
+These two uses for Botox were some of the first to be officially approved!

 The benefits of Botox as a medical treatment are numerous, but one of its most effective – and certainly most popular – uses is for softening fine lines and wrinkles in the face.
-Botox procedures are safest when performed by certified professionals, so if you’re considering treatment in Suffolk, why not contact Rebecca Taylor Aesthetics, and begin your journey today?
+Botox procedures are safest when performed by certified professionals, so if you’re considering treatment in Suffolk, contact Rebecca Taylor Aesthetics, or book online to begin your journey today